 You miss the excitement that you once felt when porn was new in your life and seek that newness again but try to find it through different kinds of pornography.
 I have sat across the table from many people who said, “I don’t know how I got here.
 I can’t believe I was looking at that.
 I never thought I’d go there.”
 But they do “get there” and “see that” and “go there.”
 And, given enough time with porn, there is a good chance that you will too.

 Think about your journey with porn.
 What were the first things that drew your attention?
 What were the first scenes that you used to look at?
-I still remember guys telling me about the JCPenney catalog hidden under their bed or the Playboy pin ups that their friends used to pass around.
+I still remember guys telling me about the JCPenney catalog hidden under their beds or the Playboy pin-ups that their friends used to pass around.
 If you were born after the internet boom, maybe it was a specific scene that you had saved on your tablet that you used to watch.

 Whatever it was, I want you to ask yourself this question: “Has porn escalated in my life?”